 A serious outcome of Illinois truck accidents is a traumatic brain injury (TBI).
 They can leave you devastated.
 They can leave you unable to perform daily tasks.
 You won’t enjoy life the same way.
 Rosenfeld Injury Lawyers works with victims of truck crashes in Illinois and many other states.
 When we represent those that have suffered brain injuries such as a concussion, we know that they need every resource that the law can offer.
 However, it is not easy all the time.
 Sometimes the facts and evidence are hard to gather and illustrate and sometimes the defendants are unwilling to cooperate even though they were at fault.
-The next few pages show you some issues that arise in truck accidents lawsuits with brain injuries and other kinds of injuries.
+The next few pages show you some issues that arise in truck accidents lawsuits with brain injuries and other types of injuries.
 If you have more questions, give us a call and speak to any one of our experienced attorneys.

 - Brain Injuries in Illinois Truck Accidents